Protein Pizza (Gluten-Free)

 Nah.
 This dough is made in under 10 minutes and requires nothing other than a few basic ingredients and a nonstick cookie tray.
 Yes!
 A cookie tray.
 That’s all you need.

-I’m delighted to share this recipe with you not because it’s of one of my favorite protein pizzas to date but because this pizza right here will grace the cover of the second edition of my 2014 cookbook!
-It’ll be out in bookstores worldwide after the release of my brand new 2017 cookbook which goes out on December of this year, just in time for Christmas!
-You can already pre-order the book on amazon (US and UK) and Barnes & Noble!
-And it’s going to be in Sam’s Club, Walmart, and several other big box stores globally, just in time to wrap in Christmas paper.
+I’m delighted to share this recipe with you not because it’s of one of my favorite protein pizzas to date but because this pizza right here will grace the cover of the second edition of my 2015 cookbook!
+It’s out in bookstores worldwide and you can buy it on amazon (US and UK) and Barnes & Noble!
+It’s also in Sam’s Club, Walmart, and several other big box stores globally, just in time to wrap in Christmas paper.
 Yeah, babies!

 Anyways, without further ado: *ehem, ehem*, I present to you the world’ best (and by far easiest AND healthiest) pizza on this planet: